 - 1 tablespoon grated garlic

-- 2 tablespoons Worcestershire sauce or soy sauce
+- 2 tablespoons Worcestershire sauce or 1 tablespoon tamarind water

 - 2 tablespoons tomato sauce

-- 2 tablespoons chilli sauce (or 2 more green chillies)
+- 2 tablespoons chilli sauce or 1 more green chilli

-- 2 medium potatoes, boiled until they’re almost cooked, and cut into chunks
+- 2-3 medium potatoes boiled until they’re almost cooked, and cut into chunks

-- 1/2 teaspoon salt (add more according to your taste)
+- 1/2 teaspoon salt add more according to your taste (the sausages will have plenty)

-- While they’re frying away, cut open the chouriço (the skin and threads) and dump the insides onto a plate.
+While they’re frying away, cut open the chouriço (the skin and threads) and put the insides onto a plate.

-- When they’re half cooked, add the Goan chouriço (or Goan sausages as they’re known among us tourists) that you had put on a plate earlier, and the boiled potato chunks.
+When they’re half cooked, add the Goan chouriço (or Goan sausages) that you had put on a plate earlier, and the boiled potato chunks.

 Goan Chouriço (Wikipedia)